thepacketgeek/scapy-to-api/readme.md

 ##Usage

 Currently both .py files need to be in the same folder but I'm working on an installer so the `meteorshark.py` is available for import globally.
-You only need to make changes in the `postSniffedPacket.py` script, or copy the script and put it into your own file.
+You only need to add the 'url' and 'userToken' changes in the `postSniffedPacket.py` script, or copy the script and put it into your own file.

 ### Sniffing Packets